Kara S. Anderson

 Director El Paso Homeschool Association

 Kara Anderson brought light and love to our conference.
 We all felt reassured and re-energized after hearing her speak.
-She has speaks in a way that relays that she understands what you are going though.
-The manner in which she shared her struggles and successes from her heart brought our attending families together in an invaluable way. -
+She speaks in a way that relays that she understands what you are going though.
+The manner in which she shared her struggles and successes from her heart brought our attending families together in an invaluable way.

 Virginia Homeschoolers Conference Speaker Coordinator